A Metamorphic Testing Perspective on Knowledge Distillation for Language Models of Code: Does the Student Deeply Mimic the Teacher?: Approach: MetaCompress Framework

 where $X_i$ is the subset of inputs whose $M_T$ confidence $\max M_T(x)$ falls into bin~$i$ and $y(x)$ is the ground-truth label.
 The student model is expected to preserve calibration if, for every bin $i$, its empirical accuracy closely matches that of the teacher.

 \paragraph*{\textbf{Rationale}} Top-1 agreement alone does not indicate whether the student model is \emph{well-calibrated}.
 Poor calibration, where predicted probabilities do not reflect true likelihoods, can lead to over- or under-confidence, which adversely affects downstream decision-making.
 Prior studies \cite{shang2024enhancing, ji2024beware} on vision and language models demonstrate that compression techniques such as quantization can significantly distort model calibration, even when accuracy remains unaffected.
 These findings motivate the design of this MR to assess behavioral fidelity through the lens of calibration alignment.
+To ensure that our analysis is not sensitive to a specific binning configuration, we evaluate calibration alignment across multiple values of $B$ to observe consistent trends in the relative behavior of teacher and student models.

 \paragraph*{\textbf{Evaluation metric}} We propose the \emph{Expected Calibration Alignment} (ECA) metric, defined as the mean absolute difference in bin-wise accuracy to assess this behavioral fidelity: